Skip to content

 0.5 / 1

 The company reports a biodiversity strategy to protect primary forests, areas of HCS, HCV, peatland, and critical habitats.
-However, a time-bound target is not reported.
+However, a time-bound target was not found.

 • N